Henselian valued quasilocal fields with totally indivisible value groups, II: Preparation for the proof of Theorem

-\begin{proof} The immediacy of $E(p)/E$ ensures that $v(E) = pv(E)$ (cf. \cite{Ch6}, Remark~4.2).
-Hence, by \cite{Ch3}, Lemma 3.2, and our assumption on $r(p)_{E}$, $\widehat E$ is perfect.
+\begin{proof} The assumption on $r(p)_{E}$ and \cite{Ch6}, Lemma~4.1, imply that $\widehat E$ is perfect.
 We show that Br$(E) _{p} = \{0\}$ and $\mathcal{G}(E(p)/E)$ is a free pro-$p$-group.
 When char$(E) = p$, this is a special case of \cite{J}, Proposition~4.4.8, and \cite{S1}, Ch.
 II, Proposition~2, respectively.
-If $E$ contains a primitive $p$-th root of unity, the two assertions are equivalent (by Galois cohomology, see \cite{T}, page 265, \cite{S1}, Ch.
-I, 4.2, and \cite{W}, page 725), so their validity follows from \cite{E1}, Proposition~3.4 (or \cite{Ch3}, Proposition 2.5).
+If $\varepsilon \in E$, the two assertions are equivalent (by Galois cohomology, see \cite{T}, page 265, \cite{S1}, Ch.
+I, 4.2, and \cite{W}, page 725), so they are contained in \cite{E1}, Proposition~3.4 (or \cite{Ch3}, Proposition 2.5).
 This indicates that $\mathcal{G}(E(p)/E) \cong \mathcal{G}_{Y}$, for some field $Y$ of characteristic $p$ \cite{LvdD}, (4.8) (see also \cite{Ch1}, Remark~2.6).
 The obtained result, combined with Galois theory and Witt's lemma (see \cite{Dr1}, Sect.
-15), completes the proof of Lemma 3.1 (i) and (ii).
+15), completes the proof of Lemma \ref{lemm3.1} (a) and (b).
 Since the class of free pro-$p$-groups is closed under taking open subgroups (cf. \cite{S1}, Ch.
-I, 4.2 and Proposition~14), statements (2.6) and (2.7) imply that it suffices for the proof of Lemma 3.1 (iii) to show that every extension $F$ of $E$ in $E(p)$ is quasiinertial.
+I, 4.2 and Proposition~14), it becomes clear from Lemma \ref{lemm2.1} that it suffices for the proof of Lemma \ref{lemm3.1} (c) to show that every degree $p$ extension $F$ of $E$ in $E(p)$ is quasiinertial.
+If $F/E$ is inertial, there is nothing to prove, so we assume that this is not the case.
+As $v(E) = pv(E)$ and $[F\colon E] = p$, this means that $F/E$ is immediate.
 Let $\psi $ be a generator of $\mathcal{G}(F/E)$.
 Clearly, the claimed property of $F/E$ can be deduced from the following assertion: